Upper Mississippian culture: Pit features

 Most Upper Mississippian sites have large numbers of pit features which functioned as storage pits, refuse pits, roasting pits and hearths.
 The storage pits were thought to be constructed to help preserve food for extended periods of time; possibly through the winter, if the site is a permanent village.
 As the contents of these pits soured, they were converted to refuse pits.
 These pits often contain abundant information for archaeological analysis; pot sherds, lithic flakes and tools, animal bone, plant remains and occasionally even human remains.

 Mortuary customs

+While the people associated with the Upper Mississippian sphere were not prolific mound builders (in contrast with Middle Mississippian cultures), they would often bury their dead under existing mounds built by other cultures or natural mound-like formations.
+Examples include the Fisher Mound Group and Gentleman Farm site.
+Another notable exception was Aztalan which had three platform mounds.
+However, a resurgence of mound building occurred towards the end of the 17th century, for example at the Oneota site of Blood Run.
+These mounds are linked to a cultural revitalization movement in response to European contact.

-Some sites consist of a village area in conjunction with a cemetery.
-Often the burials are interred in mounds, such as in the Fisher Mound Group and Gentleman Farm site.
+Some Upper Mississippian sites consist of a village area in conjunction with a cemetery.
 Both extended burials and bundle burials are present.
+Other burials are found directly under houses.
 Grave goods are present with some burials.
+It is common to see the deceased buried alongside material remains such as pottery, weapons, tools, or other utilitarian objects, as well as organic materials such as clams and mussels.
 The most common artifacts included with burials are shell spoons and pottery vessels; at the Fisher Mound Group, the spoons and vessel interiors had a greasy feel, and small amounts of bone were present; implying that the pots contained food when they were buried.

 A large number of burials were excavated at the Anker Site which included exceptionally rich grave goods, implying they were wealthy or of higher status.

+Another site that has been well documented by archaeologists is the cemetery associated with Morton Village, called Norris Farms 36.
+A total of 264 people are buried there, and many of the bodies exhibit evidence of violent deaths.
+Injuries include decapitation, scalping, projectile wounds, and blunt force trauma.
+Indications of traumatic injuries are roughly distributed equally among men and women, suggesting that gender did not determine who would participate in warfare.
+Some children buried at Norris Farms 36 also suffered from violent injuries.
+Many of the graves are associated with ceramic artifacts, most of which are Upper Mississippian in style.
+However, some ceramics, particularly those interred with children, are distinctly Middle Mississippian.
+One interpretation of this evidence is that children played an important role in bridging the gap between cultures at Morton Village.
+Further evidence of this role include the fact that human hands were found interred with an infant.
+Additionally, many of the children buried at Norris Farms 36 were interred with carefully arranged avian remains.
+Both hands and birds are important symbols associated with Middle Mississippian culture.